services

 duty to ensure there are

-enough people to effect the safe evacuation of people on the premises and other
+enough people to effect the safe evacuation of people

 relevant persons (i.e. people in the vicinity of them).
 A different number of people may be required to carry